miguel-chacon-ni/Lead-Scoring-Model/README.md

 ## Business Question
 The client, a commercial bank, wants to improve its sales without hiring more sales representatives.
 I use Business Analytics frameworks to approach the question and deliver a solution.

-The lead scoring model I delivered reduces the proportion of leads that are contacted while simoultaneously increasing the conversion rate.
+The lead scoring model I delivered reduces the proportion of leads that are contacted while simultaneously increasing the conversion rate.
 All else equal, this will allow further lead-generation campaigns to increase their lead volume, leading to an increase in revenue and, thus, profitability.

 ## Dataset
-The dataset consists of 45,000 instances of phone calls by sales representatives to leads during a sales campai
+The dataset consists of 45,000 instances of phone calls made by sales representatives during a sales campaign.

 ## Analysis
 * Overview the general steps you went through to analyze your data in order to test your hypothesis.